sagemath/sagewiki_to_gh-2022-10-10/GitLab.md

    * Zone "us-east1-b"
    * Machine Type "micro"
    * Boot Disk "Ubuntu 18.04 LTS"
+   * Select "Allow full access to all Cloud APIs"
    * Keep Defaults for everything else, and click "Create"
  1. Wait for your machine to boot and click the "SSH" button to connect.
 {{{